vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 df_monthly.reset_index(inplace=True)
 df_monthly[['date','calories', 'steps', 'dist']][df_monthly.date>'2017-11-01'].plot(subplots=True,x='date',figsize=(12,9), sharex=True, legend=True,title='Monthly Cumulative Calories, Steps, Distances')
 ```
-After hooking into a few apis and a lot of data wrangling, which took awhile, we're finally in a place to get started to see what we're working with.
+After hooking into a few apis and a lot of data wrangling, we are prepared to start interpreting the results.
+A few quick plots around my wearable show the increase in activity for the past 3 months, but the data fluctuates.

 Some quick plots around my wearable shows the increase in activity the past 3 months, but it (I) bounce around.

 ![png](../images/health_post/support_post_health_6_1.png)

-That's all well and good, but cumulative monthly values are difficult for me to wrap my head around and bring into my day-to-day.
-Perhaps averages may be more interesting and I'll scrub out my weekends, as my weekends tend to be rather varied from week to week.
+That’s all well and good, but cumulative monthly values are difficult for me to wrap my head around and bring into my day-to-day.
+Since my weekend schedule varies, I’ll remove the weekends and focus on the averages.

 ## Monthly Averages - Weekdays

 ![png](../images/health_post/support_post_health_8_0.png)

-This was rather promising to see, as I've really committed to improving my cardiovascular health due to all the heart disease in my family and I'm finally starting to see some progress which is extremely motivating!
+This was rather promising to see since I have committed to improving my cardiovascular health due to the predisposition of heart disease in my family.
+I’m finally starting to see some progress which is extremely motivating!

 Now I've hooked into quite a few disparate data platforms and munged them together.
 I think a correlation plot, although visually intimidating at first, may be a good way start off developing an underestanding of this unfamiliar dataset and the inter-relationships among features.

 ![png](../images/health_post/support_post_health_9_0.png)

-There is a lot of good stuff here, what is interesting to see here is that sendentary minutes in addition to active minutes seem pretty correlated to my resting heart rate.
+It is interesting to see how sedentary minutes in addition to active minutes are directly correlated to my resting heart rate.

-These active and sedentary minutes below exhibit the inverse relationship that one would expect, which is great to see as then that means we can start to trust this data a bit more (that's not always the case and frequently cause a lot of headaches for data scientists later on).
+The active and sedentary minutes below exhibit the inverse relationship that one would expect, which is encouraging to see as that means we can start to trust this data a bit more (that’s not always the case and frequently causes challenges for data scientists after the fact).

 ![png](../images/health_post/support_post_health_10_0.png)